erikaris/301/test_of_repeatability.md

 ---

-## **2️⃣ How to Explain It to the Student**

-1. **Start with a real-world analogy:**
+## **How to understand it better**

-   * “Imagine you measure the same plant’s height 5 times.
+1. Imagine you measure the same plant’s height 5 times.
 If all 5 measurements are almost the same, your measurement is highly repeatable.
-If they vary a lot, repeatability is low.”
+If they vary a lot, repeatability is low.

-2. **Connect to their research:**

-   * “If you are doing experiments in your PhD, calculating repeatability helps you see if your measurements are reliable enough to trust for analysis.”
+2. Calculating repeatability helps you see if your measurements are reliable enough to trust for analysis.

-3. **Link to statistical tests:**

-   * The repeatability can be calculated using:
+3. The repeatability can be calculated using:
      * **ANOVA-based methods** (variance components)
      * **Intra-class correlation (ICC)** in R or SPSS
-   * If their data is continuous: use ICC.
+   * If the data is continuous: use ICC.
    * If binary/categorical: there are adapted methods.

 ---

-## **3️⃣ Steps to Tackle Their Data/Problem**
+## **Steps to Tackle Data/Problem**

-1. **Ask about their dataset:**
+1. **Ask about the dataset:**

    * Number of subjects (plants, animals, samples)?
    * Number of repeated measurements per subject?